Maynard E. Orme Internship

 Students from Oregon will receive preference in the selection process.

 - Recent academic transcript (unofficial or official)

-- Work samples (3-5 examples of previous journalism work which may include articles published in a student newspaper, audio or video production for school or professional projects, or an independent film project.)
-We prefer work sample items be digital for print items or links to websites for audio or video/film.
-If you must submit materials in hard copy, they will not be returned.
+- 3-5 links to or PDFs of work samples (Examples of previous journalism work could include articles published in a student newspaper, audio or video production for school or professional projects, or an independent film project.)

 “It was a pleasant surprise to learn the intricacies of public radio with such a tight-knit news staff.
 I had a prior internship in television that nearly soured me on the profession as a whole.
 Nobody seemed to have a passion for their job.
 At OPB passion is a prerequisite.
 I learned that quickly from the morning news meetings.
 The radio staff welcomed me as a contributing member of their team from the beginning.
 I was not just another intern.
 OPB is respected across the community, and I felt compelled to live up to those high expectations through my reporting.
 It is an experience I will truly treasure.”

 — Andrew Theen, 2006 Inaugural Intern